DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/export/export.md

 Configures client-side exporting.

 ---
 A user can click the **Export** button to save an Excel file with the exported data.
-Data types, sorting, filtering, and grouping settings are maintained.
+Data types, sort, filter, and group settings are maintained.

 ![DevExtreme HTML5 JavaScript DataGrid Export Button](/images/DataGrid/exported_data.png)